bmuschko/cje-prep/03-build-trigger-and-steps.md

 1. Add a default value for the build parameter named `MESSAGE` e.g. `Hello World!`.
 2. Create a build trigger that builds the project every minute.
-3. Add a build step that executes the shell command `echo 'Message: $MESSAGE'`.
+3. Add a build step that executes the shell command `echo "Message: $MESSAGE"`.
 The message is value of the parameter.
 4. After a minute the first execution should have been triggered.
 Check the log output of the build and find the rendered message.
 5. Create another freestyle project named `downstream-job` in the same folder.
 6. Configure the initial job to execute the `downstream-job` if it was stable.